pwightman/RubyCocoaString/README.md

 * [`underscore`](http://api.rubyonrails.org/classes/ActiveSupport/Inflector.html#method-i-underscore)

 #### Custom Methods
 * `lowerCamelize` - Same as `camelize`, except first letter is lowercased.
-Helpful when, for example, an API returns `foo_bar` and you want to assign it to a Obj-C object's `fooBar` property.
+Helpful when, for example, an API returns `foo_bar` and you want to assign it to an Obj-C object's `fooBar` property.

 ## Examples